 - Special Projects on Ethics and Professional Responsibility

-The Society hosts a variety of events for members and the general public.
+The Council hosts a variety of events for members and the general public.
 Programs include foreign policy forums, debates, off-the-record roundtables, and networking events.
 Learn more.

-The Society supports foreign policy research, education, and career development through scholarship and grant programs.
+The Council supports foreign policy research, education, and career development through scholarship and grant programs.
 Programs are announced as funds become available.
 Learn more.

-The Society publishes a peer-reviewed journal on foreign policy featuring work by members, students, and outside experts.
+The Council publishes a peer-reviewed journal on foreign policy featuring work by members, students, and outside experts.
+Learn more.